 GCCC is the vocational/technical school for students in Greene County.
-It is located on West Enon Road, Xenia, OH.
+It is located at the intersection of SR 68 and SR 35 in Xenia, OH.
 Students attending GCCC from Bellbrook are BHS students and must meet BHS graduation requirements.
 Programs are available primarily to Juniors and Seniors; however, a few programs do permit Sophomores to enroll.
 For more information, check with BHS counselors.